-Assumed initial public offering price per share \$ 6.00 Historical net tangible book value per share as of March 31, 2018 \$ (123.86) Increase per share attributable to the pro forma transactions described above 123.71 Pro forma net tangible book value per share as of March 31, 2018 (0.15) Increase in pro forma net tangible book value per share attributed to new investors purchasing shares from us in this offering 1.19 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$ 1.04 Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$ 4.96
+Minimum Offering Amount Required by us to Satisfy the Listing Conditions to Trade our Common Stock on NASDAQ 0 Offering Amount n the Cover Page f this Prospectus Assumed initial public offering price per share \$ 5.00 \$ 5.00 Historical net tangible book value per share as of March 31, 2018 \$ (123.86) \$ (123.86) Increase per share attributable to the pro forma transactions described above \$ 123.72 \$ 123.72 Pro forma net tangible book value per share as of March 31, 2018 \$ (0.14) \$ (0.14) Increase in pro forma net tangible book value per share attributed to new investors purchasing shares from us in this offering \$ 0.74 \$ 0.87 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$ 0.60 \$ 0.73 Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$ 4.40 \$ 4.27

 The dilution information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering to be determined at pricing.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$6.00 per share would increase (decrease) the pro forma as adjusted net tangible book value per share by approximately \$0.20, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions.
-Assuming an initial public offering price of \$6.00 per share (the midpoint of the range), warrants to purchase an additional 6,795,404 shares of our common stock could be exercised which would result in the increase to the pro forma as adjusted net tangible book value by approximately \$1.50 per share.
+Assuming the sale of \$12,000,000 of the shares of common stock (offering amount on the cover page of this prospectus), each \$1.00 increase (decrease) in the assumed initial public offering price of \$5.00 per share would increase (decrease) the pro forma as adjusted net tangible book value per share by approximately \$0.18, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions.
+Assuming an initial public offering price of \$5.00 per share, warrants to purchase an additional 3,979,092 shares of our common stock could be exercised which would result in the increase to the pro forma as adjusted net tangible book value by approximately \$0.62 per share, assuming the offering amount on the cover page of this prospectus.

-The following table summarizes as of March 31, 2018, on the pro forma as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (1) paid to us by our existing stockholders and (2) to be paid by investors purchasing shares of our common stock in this offering at an assumed initial public offering price of \$6.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following tables summarize as of March 31, 2018, on the pro forma as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (1) paid to us by our existing stockholders and (2) to be paid by investors purchasing shares of our common stock in this offering at an assumed initial public offering price of \$5.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.